Welcome to the Psychology Department at SCC!

-Completion of the two-year degree is appropriate for students whose vocational plans include helping people (i.e., teaching, social welfare, probation, criminology, nursing, law, personnel).
+Completion of the two-year degree is appropriate for students whose vocational plans include helping people (i.e., teaching, social welfare, probation, criminology, nursing, law, and personnel).

-The program also provides excellent preparation for transferring students who desire a future career in any of the more than twenty branches of psychology including child, clinical, counseling, industrial, experimental, and college teaching.
+The program also provides excellent preparation for transferring students who desire a future career in any of the more than twenty branches of psychology including child, clinical, counseling, industrial, experimental, social, cultural, and college teaching.

-Demonstrate familiarity with the major concepts, theoretical perspectives, empirical findings, and historical trends in psychology.
+- Demonstrate familiarity with the major concepts, theoretical perspectives, empirical findings, and historical trends in psychology.

-Respect and use critical thinking, skeptical inquiry, and when possible, the scientific approach to solve problems related to behavior and mental processes.
+- Respect and use critical thinking, skeptical inquiry, and when possible, the scientific approach to solve problems related to behavior and mental processes.

-Develop insight into their own and other’s behavior and mental processes and apply effective strategies for self-management and self-improvement.
+- Develop insight into their own and other’s behavior and mental processes and apply effective strategies for self-management and self-improvement.

 Psychology Courses at SCC

-- Psych 100 Introduction to Psychology
+- PSYC 100 Introduction to Psychology

-- Psych 100H Honors Introduction to Psychology
+- PSYC 100H Honors Introduction to Psychology

-- Psych 157 Introduction to Child Psychology
+- PSYC 157 Introduction to Child Psychology

-- Psych 170 Multicultural Psychology
+- PSYC170 Multicultural Psychology

-- Psych 180 Psychology of Gender (Coming Fall 2016)
+- PSYC180 Psychology of Gender

-- Psych 200 Introduction to Biological Psychology
+- PSYC 200 Introduction to Biological Psychology

-- Psych 240 Introduction to Social Psychology
+- PSYC 240 Introduction to Social Psychology

-- Psych 250 Introduction to Abnormal Psychology
+- PSYC 250 Introduction to Abnormal Psychology